QVQZZZ/HeFlwr/examples/fedavg/README.md

 ## Results
 You can get the training process loss and acc data on the device terminal running the server.

-A `heterofl_test_log.txt` file will be generated in the running directory of each device, which records the device load information during the training process.
+A `fedavg_test_log.txt` file will be generated in the running directory of each device, which records the device load information during the training process.